Dakar Conference: Conclusion

 At the end of the conference, the two groups left Senegal on a visit to Burkina Faso and Ghana.
 Forty South African delegates would return on 21 July 1987 and were met at the airport by a hundred demonstrators from the Afrikaner Resistance Movement (Afrikaner Weerstandsbeweging) led by Eugene Terre Blanche.
 Posters would accuse the delegates of being traitors, communists and terrorists.
 No news conference was held by the delegates, having been banned by the police and they were escorted via a back entrance from Jan Smuts International Airport.
 Frederick Van Zyl Slabbert and Dr. Alex Boraine would return to South Africa on 31 July.

 The ruling National Party condemned the talk, worried about the legitimacy the conference gave to the ANC and the government controlled South African Broadcasting Corporation (SABC) and Afrikaner newspapers were critical.
 English newspapers were said to be critical and lukewarm to the conference.
 Government officials would express their opinion privately that they thought the conference would hinder the government's own initiates.

 In the end, the conference had broken the ice and would make it acceptable for an Afrikaner government to negotiate in the future with the ANC as well as the ANC to understand the Afrikaner.
 Further meetings were held when South African businessmen met with the ANC, Stellenbosch University students would meet in Lusaka and IDASA would organize further meetings in Germany, United States, France, Zambia and Zimbabwe.

+While informal, the Dakar Conference helped build trust and provided momentum for further engagement.
+Dr. von der Ropp argues that the conference contributed indirectly to high-level negotiations, including exploratory talks between Nelson Mandela and the South African government in the late 1980s.
+The conference also influenced internal political currents in South Africa, as reform-minded individuals increasingly questioned the sustainability of apartheid.